 When students enroll, they become citizens of the school community and agree to live within the stated standards of conduct of the school.
-While some may not have personal convictions regarding these standards, the agreement to observe them obligates the student to assume responsibility for honorable adherence to them while under the jurisdiction of the school.
+While some may not have personal convictions regarding these standards, the agreement to observe them obligates the student to assume responsibility for honorable adherence to them while under the school's jurisdiction.
 Students enrolling at the college should exercise the courteous consideration and the self-discipline necessary to achieve the aims and objectives of the school.